Tag Archive for: 8th Centenary

 FacMedMtp-BH

-As part of its “Passion Patrimoine” series, the program *Les Racines et les Ailes* sets out to explore the Hérault.
-From the Salagou region to the northern part of the department, including Pic-Saint-Loup and the Cirque de Mourèze, the program will explore all aspects of our department, particularly the city of Montpellier, whose history is closely tied to the teaching of medicine.
+As part of its “Passion Patrimoine” series, the program *Les Racines et des Ailes* sets out to explore the Hérault department.
+From the Salagou region to the northern part of the department, including Pic-Saint-Loup, and the Cirque de Mourèze, the program will explore all aspects of our department, particularly the city of Montpellier, whose history is closely tied to the study of medicine.

-This is a great opportunity to highlight the various exceptional sites related to the history of medicine that Montpellier is home to, including our Faculty!
+This is a great opportunity to highlight the various exceptional sites related to the history of medicine that Montpellier is home to, especially our Faculty!
 Check out the trailer for the show below.